 — Aníbal Gavíria Correa

 Medellín’s commitment to sustained innovative urban development has been widely recognised.
 The city’s leadership credits this to good planning and good communication, which has ensured that development initiatives are led by the people of Medellín – and not by the government.

 Nonetheless, Medellín still faces challenges.
 Crime and violence, though reduced, are a continual problem, and the city must also address the issue of housing for its poorest residents.
 However, the positive impact of major transportation, utility, educational, cultural and economic development projects have inspired a sense of hope among citizens that these problems can be solved.
 This hope is important as without it, the city – local communities, businesses, social networks, and city leaders – would not succeed.

-Mayor Gavíria Correa credits Medellín’s success over the last two decades to the efforts of all the city’s stakeholders.
+Then-Mayor Gavíria Correa credits Medellín’s success over the last two decades to the efforts of all the city’s stakeholders.
 It is this lesson that other cities can learn from.
-As Mayor Gavíria Correa said, “Medellín has served as an experience we can and want to share with the world.”
+As then-Mayor Gavíria Correa said, “Medellín has served as an experience we can and want to share with the world.”
 O